-Public Informatio n Officer Potential Designates Field / Plant Personnel or designate Reports to Incident Commander CEOC Counterpart Public Information Support Lead (PIS) Forms / Tools 201 Incident Briefing Form, 214a Individual Activity Log R ole Responsibilities The Public Information Off developing and releasing in incident to the media, to the media.
-Advise the Incident Commander on all public information matters relating to the incident. personnel, Pembina emplo appropriate agencies and o organizations.
-Maintain regular contact with the Public Information Support (PIS) Lead in the CEOC. the Communications Team izational structure, most of reside in the Corporate nlikely that an experienced Identify key information that needs to be communicated externally and internally.
-PIO will be available at the of the work of the PIO will Corporate Emergency Ope the PIO acting as a point of be conducted by the rations Centre (CEOC) with Act as the point of contact for all public information issues from external agencies and organizations involved in the response.
-If required, the Incident Co Communications Strike Tea ommander may request a am be deployed from Ensure the Incident Commander verifies the accuracy of information produced by the PIS Calgary to take on the role this Strike Team will report Commander and take on t Disseminate authorized messages across the response using the most effective means available.
-Digital version See complete Role Guide for a sea for a sea is available at The Pipeline .
-H or further details. lard copies are available in the ICP.
+5.5.5 PUDIC IIIIOIII ation Onicer (PIO) Public Informatio n Officer Potential Designates Field / Plant Personnel or de esignate Reports to Incident Commander CEOC Counterpart Public Information Support Lead (PIS) Forms / Tools 201 Incident Briefing Form, 214a Individual Activity Log R ole Responsibilities The Public Information Off developing and releasing i incident to the media, to t Advise the Incident Commander on all public information matters relating to the incident. personnel, Pembina employees and to other appropriate agencies and organizations.
+Maintain regular contact with the Public Information Support (PIS) Lead in the CEOC.
+Within the Pembina organizational structure, most of the Communications Team reside in the Corporate Office in Calgary and it is unlikely that an experienced Identify key information that needs to be communicated externally and internally. of the work of the PIO will be conducted by the information issues from e Act as the point of contact for all public information issues from external agencies and organizations involved in the response.
+If required, the Incident Commander may request a Communications Strike Team be deployed from Ensure the Incident Commander verifies the accuracy of information produced by the PIS Calgary to take on the role this Strike Team will repor Commander and take on t Disseminate authorized messages across the response using the most effective means available.
+See complete Role Guide for further details.
+Digital version is available at The Pipeline .
+Hard copies are available in the ICP.